 But first, I want to tell you about my bathroom.

-One of these days, I really want to remodel my master bathroom.
+You see, one of these days I really want to remodel my master bathroom.
 Why?

 Because it’s tiny.

 How tiny?
 Let’s just say that I can sit on the toilet, wash my hands, and draw a bath all at the same time.
 Thank you 1970’s! :-)

 When that time comes, I'll likely hire a designer—but the last thing I want is for them to come in and just do whatever they feel like, right?

 On one hand, I want to make sure they knew my preferences, wishes and desires.
 On the other, I hired them because they are amazing at their craft and shouldn’t need micromanaging.

 Think of your plastic surgeon in the same way.

 Here’s a quick list of three areas where I think you should be a control freak, versus allowing your plastic surgeon to make the final call...

 Sooner or later you’re going to ask “How big should I go?”
 Here’s my recommendation: Supply your plastic surgeon with Boobie Guide photos that mirror the breast size you want to be, and let him or her decide on the actual breast implant volume.